amillig/MERGE/README.md

 python sto2a2m.py -sto <stoFile>
 ```

-3. Infer Parameters for Potts-Model Using PLMC
+3. Infer parameters for the Potts model using PLMC
 Once the a2m file is generated, the parameters of the statitstical model are inferred.
 ```bash
 plmc [options] alignmentfile
 ```

-4. Construct and Explore the Model of the Fitness Landscape Using MERGE
+4. Construct and explore the model of the fitness landscape using MERGE

 Finally, a model of the fitness landscape is generated.
-See the example for details on how to use merge.
+See the [example](https://github.com/amillig/MERGE/tree/main/example) for details on how to use MERGE.

 # Prerequisites
-  ### 1. Get the UniRef100 Database
+  ### 1. Get the UniRef100 database
   1. Download the latest version of UniRef100 (this can take a while, large file > 100 GB)
 ```bash
 wget https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref100/uniref100.fasta.gz